 4. CPC Scientific Observer (para 39 and Annex 5) ICCAT recommendation 16-01 imposes a ban on fishing and/or support activities in association with FAD floating objects from 1 January to 28 February in a delimited area of the Gulf of Guinea, between the African coast (northern boundary), parallel 10° South latitude (southern limit), meridians 5° West longitude (western boundary) and 5° East longitude (eastern boundary).
 Vessels of 20 meters or more in overall length are obliged to take on board an observer in order to take part in the fishery in the zone and during this period.
 The implementation of this observation program on board French purse seiners is mandated by ORTHONGEL - a French organization of frozen and deep-frozen tuna producers - under the responsibility of OCEANIC DEVELOPPEMENT.
 Observers are recruited, trained and supervised by a regional partner, BIGEYE, based in Abidjan.
 OCEANIC DEVELOPPEMENT is responsible for planning embarkations and validating the data collected.
-This work is carried out within the framework of the national multi-annual program for the collection of basic data (DCF), implemented by the French Directorate of Sea Fisheries and Sea-based fish farming (DPMA) and whose tropical tuna fishery component is to the scientific responsibility of the French Research institute for development (IRD).
-Observers are responsible for: - monitoring the implementation of relevant conservation and management measures adopted by the European Commission, - recording the fishing activities carried out, - observing and registering vessels which may infringe conservation and management measures, - checking the filling of the electronic logbooks, - carrying out sampling work.
+This work is carried out within the framework of the national multi-annual program for the collection of basic data (DCF), implemented by the French Directorate of Sea Fisheries and aquaculture (DPMA) and whose tropical tuna fishery component is to the scientific responsibility of the French Research institute for development (IRD).
+Observers are responsible for: monitoring the implementation of relevant conservation and management measures adopted by the European Commission; recording the fishing activities carried out; observing and registering vessels which may infringe conservation and management measures; checking the filling of the electronic logbooks; carrying out sampling work.
 Data were collected through five forms used in the collection of DCF data (fishing grounds and environment, fishing characteristics, size sampling, characteristics of floating objects encountered, identification and activity of vessels in the vicinity).
-Additional forms have been developed to collect all the data requested in appendix 2 of the ICCAT recommendation 16-01.
-ICCAT recommendation 16/01 5.
-Quota transfers (para 8) France has no longer carried out quotas swapping on its BET quota since 2011 (510 t of BET exchanged with Portugal in 2011).
+Additional forms have been developed to collect all the data<!--ICCAT recommendation 16-01 ICCAT recommendation 16-01

+vessels in the vicinity).
+Additional forms

+recommendation 16-01.
+Page 38 of 94

+5. (Quota transfers (para 8) In 2017, France swapped 550 tonnes of its bigeye tuna quota with Spain, within an intracommunity framework.
+This exchange was not definitive, and not renewed in 2018.
+In 2018, Spain has transferred 75 tonnes of its bigeye tuna quota to France (provisional data).
 6. Capacity management (para 12) The catch of bigeye (BET) or yellowfin tuna (YFT) in the ICCAT zone by vessels superior or equal to 20 meters in length overall is subject to the holding of a Tropical Tuna RFMOs fishing license.
 Vessels superior or equal to 20 meters in length overall not holding a Tropical Tuna RFMOs fishing license in the ICCAT zone shall not be authorized to catch, retain on board, tranship, transport, and transfer BET or YFT from the Convention Area.
 The eligibility conditions and deadlines for the submission of license applications are set out in Annex II of the French National order of 25 February 2013 (NOR: TRAM1300060A).
-ICCAT Recommendation 16/01 Regulation (EU) No 1380/2013 of 13 December 2013.
-National order of 25 February 2013 (NOR: TRAM1300060A) 7.
-Maximum by-catch limit established for non-authorized vessels (para 27) France does not set maximum by-catch limits (for authorized vessels only).
+ICCAT Recommendation 16-01 Regulation (EU) No 1380/2013 of 13 December 2013.
+National order of 25 February 2013 (NOR : TRAM1300060A) 7.
+Maximum by-catch limit established for non-authorized vessels (para 27) According to Annex II of the French National order of 25 February 2013 (NOR: TRAM1300060A), by-catches of bigeye tuna (BET) are allowed within the limit of 3 tonnes per vessel and trip, only for vessels holding the albacore tuna (ALB) RFMOs fishing license in the ICCAT area with pelagic trawl gear in the Atlantic Ocean, North of 5 ° N. National order of 25 February 2013 (NOR : TRAM1300060A)